wavemaker/docs/learn/how-tos/dynamic-locale-messageselection.md

 To fetch the response from APIs and pass it for translation,

-1. Import a mock API.
+1. Import an API.
 This helps to print the selected multilingual messages received from any API in the same `en.json` created in the **i18N** folder.

 :::note